Androz2091/discord-player/docs/migrating/migrating.md

 Note: it is not removed but is no longer needed when when you want to use play-dl.
 Now you only need play-dl installed.

 + onAfterCreateStream()
 Note: this is used for post processing PCM stream.
-// Maybe move to additions section
+This hook can return stream type as well.
 ```

 ### Queue Changes